-- In addition to the triggered benefits described above, the values reflect the total account balance of the Deferred Compensation Plan as of December 31, 2015, and the lump-sum present value of the accrued benefits under the Pension Plan as of December 31, 2015.
-These dates are slightly different than our 2015 fiscal year end (December 26, 2015) solely for the administrative efficiency of calculating these values. - Under the Pension Plan, no additional compensation for additional years' service credit has been added since the Pension Plan was frozen in 2008. - Benefits under these plans are vested and will automatically be paid upon any termination (disregarding any possible delay of payment as a result of compliance with Section 409A of the Code).
+- In addition to the triggered benefits described above, the values reflect the total account balance of the Deferred Compensation Plan as of December 31, 2017, and the lump-sum present value of the accrued benefits under the Pension Plan as of December 31, 2017.
+These dates are slightly different than our 2017 fiscal year end (December 30, 2017) solely for administrative efficiency of calculated these values. - Under the Pension Plan, no additional compensation for additional years' service credit has been added since the Pension Plan was frozen in 2008.

+Benefits under these plans are vested and will automatically be paid upon any termination (disregarding any possible delay of payment as a result of compliance with Section 409A of the Code).